HaroldReyiz/Bmogotchi/README.md

 **Characters**

-BMO, a living gameboy.
+**BMO**, a living gameboy.
 Cute.
 My GF basically.

 **Gameplay**

-- There will be 6 metrics governing the life of BMO: Health, Hygiene, Fullness (as in not hungry), Happiness, Fun, Energy.
+- There will be 5 **metrics** governing the life of BMO: Health, Hygiene, Fullness (as in not hungry), Happiness, Energy.
   They all have values ranging from 10 (best) to 0 (worst).
 When health reaches 0, game is lost.
 Health is also influenced by other 5 metrics.
   When these metrics are below or above certain thresholds (specific to each), some status buffs/debuffs are applied.
+- There are also instant buffs/debuffs called boosts/hits.

-- There are various actions the player can take to increase/decrease these metrics at any given time.
+- There are various _actions_ the player can take to increase/decrease these metrics at any given time.
   Examples: Feeding, bathing etc.
-  Some actions are only possible when certain statuses are active.
-Example: Can only vaccinate when not sick or can only give an injection when sick.
+  Some _actions_ are only possible when certain **statuses** are active.
+Example: Can only _vaccinate_ when not sick or can only _give an injection_ when sick.
+- A day in BMO's life is 24 hours.

-- For every 4 hours spent, BMO gains a level.
-With each level, new actions will be unlocked.
+- For every 12 hours spent, BMO gains a **level**.
+With each **level**, new _actions_ will be unlocked.

-  Detailed information such as the action vs. metric matrix and list of status buffs & debuffs are in the .xlsx companion of this text document.
+  Detailed information such as the _action_ vs. **metric** matrix and list of **status buffs & debuffs** are in the **Metrics.xlsx** companion of this text document.

 **Graphics & Art Direction**